 Term Puzzle (Unit) Content Christmas 1: Being Me in My World Includes understanding my own identity and how I fit well in the class, school and global community.
 Jigsaw Charter established.
-Christmas 1: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding Lent 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society Lent 2: Healthy Me Includes drugs and alcohol education, self-esteem and confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise relationships, conflict resolution and communication skills.
+Christmas 1: Celebrating Difference Includes anti-bullying (cyber and homophobic bullying included) and understanding Lent 1: Dreams and Goals Includes goal-setting, aspirations, who do I want to become and what would I like to do for work and to contribute to society confidence as well as healthy lifestyle choices, sleep, nutrition, rest and exercise relationships, conflict resolution and communication skills, bereavement and loss